Vaishnaviii03/recipe-recommendation-api/README.md

 ### 🍴 Scraping Recipes

 To scrape new recipes, run the notebook `scraping/scrape_recipes.ipynb`.
-This will gather recipe data from the
+This will gather recipe data from the website